-Generally, a felony is much more serious than a misdemeanor.
-With a felony, the potential punishment is a prison sentence of a year or longer while a misdemeanor is punishable by a prison sentence of no more than a year.
+Generally, a felony is more serious than a misdemeanor.
+A felony means that the potential punishment is a prison sentence of a year or longer.
+With a misdemeanor, the maximum jail time is one year.

-If you are being questioned about your possible involvement in criminal activity, it is almost always best to talk to a lawyer first.
+If you are being questioned about your possible involvement in criminal activity, it is almost always best to have a lawyer present.

-If the police are questioning you as a potential suspect, you should assert your right to remain silent.
-Many times speaking with the police will only increase the chance that you are convicted or receive a harsher sentence.
-If you do talk, your words may be twisted around and used against you.
+If the police are questioning you as a potential suspect, you usually should assert your right to remain silent.
+Many times talking to the police increases the chance that you will be charged and convicted.
+If you do decide to talk, what you say may be twisted around and used against you.

 What is bail?

 Bail is money or property that is deposited with the court to make sure that you show back up in court at the required time.
 Bail is usually made in one of the following forms: (1) cash or check; (2) property worth the full amount; or (3) by obtaining a bail bond.
 If you do not show up, the court keeps the bail and issues a warrant for your arrest.

 Judges are responsible for setting bail.
 The amount of the bail should not exceed what is reasonably necessary.
 In certain cases (like those involving violent crimes) it is not unusual for bail to be set very high or not allowed at all.
 If the judge believes that you are not a flight risk or a danger to the public, you may be released without bail.

 If the prosecutor decides to bring charges, you are entitled to a preliminary hearing.
 At the preliminary hearing, the prosecutor must show that there is enough evidence of the crime to warrant a trial.
 If the judge finds that there is not enough evidence to support the charges, then the case is dismissed.